-Frank Luntz, pollster and political consultant, is president and CEO of Luntz Research Companies, which offers "Strategic Consulting and Message Development," focus groups, surveys and other research for political and corporate campaigns.
-He is a frequent commentator on Fox News.
+Frank Luntz is a prominent Republican pollster and political consultant.
+He is president and CEO of Luntz Global, which offers focus groups, surveys, ad consulting, and other research and messaging services for political and corporate campaigns.
+He is a frequent commentator on Fox News, and is well known for "instant focus groups" conducted on the air after presidential debates.

 Luntz is the wordsmith who coined the term "death tax" to replace the vague notion of an estate tax.
 In his world, vouchers are better known as "opportunity scholarships" and offshore oil drilling is better expressed as "deep-sea energy exploration."
 And he's the man who once advised the Bush administration to emphasize the "lack of scientific certainty" in the global warming debate.